 Keep exploring

-These links are the next layer down: concrete patterns, supporting documentation, and the build-vs-buy context that usually comes up during evaluation.
+Concrete patterns, supporting documentation, and build-vs-buy context that usually come up during evaluation.

 Catalog